layilin/SP23-33852/_annotations/all_books.md

 34.483 from Aries to the Bull.
 Under the tropical zodiac, the sign of Aries lasts approximately from 20 March to 21 April; the Bull refers to the zodiacal sign of Taurus, which the sun enters around 21 April and exits around 21 May.

 34.484 the Virgin his hot beams inflame.
-The "Virgin" names Virgo, the zodiacal constellation which the sun enters around 20-23 August.
+The "Virgin" names Virgo, the zodiacal constellation that the sun enters around 20-23 August each year.

 34.488 wondering daughters of the main.
 Sea nymphs.
 Chiefly used in poetry, "main" denotes the open sea. <!---Gilmore thinks wondering is correct and should not be read as wandering--->